Should you wish to receive your creations by December 23rd, we recommend that you place your order before December 10th.

 Kering has in addition been running the Kering Foundation to combat violence against women.

 The Kering Group manages the Houses’ suppliers in a central database at Kering level (see Figure 4 below).
-While this database does not yet include all suppliers, it does include production suppliers, the main suppliers of raw materials (leather, fabrics, ribbons, precious stones, etc.), Kering Eyewear suppliers and suppliers deemed to be strategic.
+This database includes all production suppliers, the main suppliers of materials (leather, fabrics, ribbons, precious stones, etc.), Kering Eyewear suppliers and other suppliers deemed to be strategic.

 The size and geographical distribution of the Kering Group supply chain is shown below (Figure 4).